 The way around this is to get an antenna on the outside of the vehicle.

 This is a car mount antenna which transmits 2 M VHF & 70cm UHF.
 It has a 3" magnet mount which is nice, it ain't going anywhere once you stick it on.

 It comes with a 12' RG-58 Coaxial Cable & PL-259 connector - if you want to use it with the BaoFeng you need to get a Reverse SMA to "PL-259" Adapter Cable - Female/Female.

 BaoFeng Two-Way Radio Speaker

-These are cheap, and they give you the option of being able to talk and listen to your radio without having to hold it or take if off your belt clip.
+Speaker / Microphone.
+These are inexpensive, and they give you the option of being able to talk and listen to your radio without having to hold it or take if off your belt clip.

 You can use the belt clip that comes with your HT Radio, or you can use a small pouch to hold it and keep it protected.

 Miklor.com has extensive documentation on these radios, and is your best source for digging into them if you want to.
 Probably too much info for your average consumer, but it's good to see someone collected it all in one place.

 Want to know how to get your Ham License?
 We show you how to get started in this article.